Vaccination campaign picks up speed around the world

 Those measures could include more school closings, curfews and a total ban on the mixing of people from different households.

+The rollout in the U.S. has been marked by a multitude of logistical hurdles, a patchwork of approaches by state and local governments, and confusion.
+Some people are uncertain where or when to get a shot.

+Fauci acknowledged over the weekend that “we are not where we want to be,” but he expressed optimism that the momentum will pick up by mid-January.
+He said President-elect Joe Biden’s goal of vaccinating 100 million people in his first 100 days in office is “realistic.”

-On Sunday, India authorized two COVID-19 vaccines — the Oxford-AstraZeneca one and another developed by an Indian company — paving the way for a huge inoculation program to stem the outbreak in the desperately poor country of about 1.4 billion people.
+On Sunday, India, the world’s second-most populous country, authorized its first two COVID-19 vaccines — the Oxford-AstraZeneca one and another developed by an Indian company.
+The move paves the way for a huge inoculation program in the desperately poor nation of 1.4 billion people.

 Prime Minister Narendra Modi called it a “decisive turning point to strengthen a spirited fight.”